Lumi-supercomputer/lumi-userguide/docs/storage/lumio/index.md

 For `rclone`, the LUMI-O configuration provides two remotes endpoints:

 - **lumi-o**: The private endpoint.
-The buckets and objects uploded to this endpoint will not be publicly accessible.
+The buckets and objects uploaded to this endpoint will not be publicly accessible.
 - **lumi-pub**: The public endpoint.
-The buckets and objects uploded to this endpoint will publicly accessible using the URL:
+The buckets and objects uploaded to this endpoint will publicly accessible using the URL:
                 ```
                 https://<project-number>.lumidata.eu/<bucket_name>`
                 ```
-                Be carefull to not upload data that cannot be public to this endpoint.
+                Be careful to not upload data that cannot be public to this endpoint.